ngwese/aleph-builder/README.md

 # aleph-builder

-a singularity contianer definition for the avr32 and blackfin toolchains and supporting commands required to build firmware for the monome aleph.
+a singularity containner definition for the avr32 and blackfin toolchains and supporting commands required to build firmware for the monome aleph.

 _NOTE: this container assumes a x86_64 linux host_